Interface

-Object interfaces allow you to create code which specifies which methods a class must implement, without having to define how these methods are implemented.
+Object interfaces allow to create code which specifies which methods a class must implement, without having to define how these methods are implemented.

 Interfaces may have methods signatures, without a body, and constants.